 Problem set 3

-You must submit all assignments as a Word document.
+You must submit all assignments as a PDF document.
 Answer all questions carefully and neatly.
 Use section headings to distinguish what question you are answering.
 Be neat.
 If the question involves a graph, copy/paste the graph into your document and make sure the graph has a title.

 Task 1: Land Invasions in Brazil